coderholic/pyradio/README.md

 **Note:** The user should not use or change the above player parameters.
 Failing to do so, may render the player ***unusable***.

-**PyRadio** provides a way for the user to add extra parameters to the player, either by a command line parameter, or the "*Configuration Window*" (under "*Player:*").
+**PyRadio** provides a way for the user to add extra parameters to the player, either by a command line option, or the "*Configuration Window*" (under "*Player:*").

 This way, 10 sets of parameters can be inserted and made available for selection.

 #### Using the command line

-When the command line parameter (**-ep** or **--extra_player_parameters**) is used, the parameters specified must be of a specific format, and will be added to the list of parameters and made default for the player for the current session.
+When the command line option (**-ep** or **--extra_player_parameters**) is used, the parameters specified must be of a specific format, and will be added to the list of parameters and made default for the player for the current session.

 The format of the parameter is the following: **[player_name:parameters]**